surjikal/reg/README.md

 Minimal sed-like tool for text replacements using JS regex syntax.

-Cause it's easier to reimplement sed that to remember the syntax.
+Cause it's easier to reimplement sed than to remember its regex syntax.

 ## Usage